gowthameaswar/analysis-social-media/README.md

-Sure!
-Here is the updated `README.md` file with emojis added to the titles:

----

 # 📊 Sentiment Analysis for Chatgram

 This project implements a sentiment analysis tool for the social media app Chatgram, using Streamlit for the web interface, Vader Lexicon for sentiment analysis, MongoDB for data storage, and Python as the programming language.